Other – Medical

 • PRODUCTS

 Aeos™ ePTFE – These advanced products from Zeus feature microscopic pores in the structure of the material by expanding PTFE under exacting conditions.
-The resulting porous products are imparted with unique physical properties that make them ideal for use in medical devices such as endovascular stent grafts, suture-like devices, cosmetic implants, dental and glass ionomer uses; structural heart, and tissue engineering.
+The resulting porous products are imparted with unique physical properties that make them ideal for use in medical devices such as endovascular stent grafts, suture-like devices, cosmetic implants, dental and glass ionomer uses, structural heart, and tissue engineering.
 Aeos™ ePTFE has many of the same exceptional traits of PTFE but differs because it provides unique properties for applications requiring porosity.

-Bioweb™ – These electrospun microporous products can be made into sheets or membranes and used for a variety of applications such as stent coverings, scaffolds, and even specialized filtration devices.
+Bioweb™ – These electrospun microporous products can be made into sheets or membranes and used for a variety of applications, such as stent coverings, scaffolds, and even specialized filtration devices.
 Similar to expanded PTFE, Bioweb™ has a lower basis weight but has comparable chemical and temperature resistance.
 Zeus processing allows us to create encapsulation technology, spin membrane/sheet, and develop 3-D structures for coating substrates of varying shapes and sizes.

 Processing / Support Mandrels – A building block for catheter construction, this polymer core provides the central arbor around which the catheter is made and supports the desired ID.
 After construction, the mandrel is removed to produce the final ID.
-Our fluoropolymer catheter components are highly lubricious and are ideal for use as mandrels with easy removal; these are available in PEEK and PTFE.
+Our catheter components are highly lubricious and are ideal for use as mandrels with easy removal; these are available in PEEK and PTFE.

 • MATERIALS

-Pebax® – This material (also known as PEBA, or polyether block amide) is used as a jacketing material for catheters providing structural support and strength while also allowing catheters to remain flexible.
-Pebax® is a versatile polymer whose properties can be easily altered by varying its monomeric ratios and block types thus imparting a wide range of mechanical properties such as flexibility.
+Pebax® – This material (also known as PEBA, or polyether block amide) is often used as a jacketing material for catheters, providing structural support and strength while also allowing catheters to remain flexible.
+Pebax® is a versatile polymer whose properties can be easily altered by varying its monomeric ratios and block types, thus imparting a wide range of mechanical properties such as flexibility.
 This material possesses high elastic memory and is stronger than nylon 11.
 Pebax® is available in Shore D hardness ranges from 35 to 72.

 CONTACT US